 The SCAA Story

-Scotland's Charity Air Ambulance (SCAA) has come along way since the idea was first discussed in 2010.
-Now, the only charity air ambulance operating in Scotland, SCAA responds to hundred of time-critical call outs every year, serving a population of over 5 million.
-This wouldn't have been possible without our board, crew, charity team, fundraisers, donors or volunteers.
+Scotland's Charity Air Ambulance (SCAA) has come a long way since the idea was first discussed in 2010.
+Now, the only charity air ambulance operating in Scotland, SCAA responds to hundreds of time-critical call outs every year, serving a population of over 5 million.
+This wouldn't have been possible without our board, crew, charity team, fundraisers, donors and volunteers.
 So where did it all begin?

 SCAA is Formed